brick/money/README.md

 The converter performs the most precise calculation possible, internally representing the final amount as a rational number until the very last step.

-To use this converter, you need an `ExchangeRateProvider`.
+To use the currency converter, you need an `ExchangeRateProvider`.
 Several implementations are provided, among which:

 ### ConfigurableProvider